TeamMsgExtractor/msg-extractor/README.rst

 #TODO: Finish this section

-If you have any questions feel free to contact me, Matthew Walker, at mattgwwalker at gmail.com.
-NOTE: Due to time constraints, The Elemental of Destruction has been added as a contributor to help manage the project.
+If you have any questions feel free to contact me, Destiny, as arceusthe [at] gmail [dot] com.
+I am the co-owner and main developer of the project.
-As such, it may be helpful to send emails to arceusthe@gmail.com as well.

 If you have issues, it would be best to get help for them by opening a new github issue.